-Soheir has evaluated major policies contributing to the economic competitiveness of France such as the evaluation of the French Competitiveness Poles (innovation clusters) for the French Ministry of Economy in 2016 and 2012, the evaluation of the French “grappes d’entreprises” (business clusters) for the Ministry of Economy in 2014 and the evaluation of the “young innovative business” scheme for the Ministry of Higher Education and Research in 2006.
+Soheir has evaluated major policies contributing to the economic competitiveness of France such as the evaluation of the French Competitiveness Poles (innovation clusters) for the French Ministry of Economy in 2016 and 2012, and the evaluation of the “young innovative business” scheme for the Ministry of Higher Education and Research in 2006.

 Soheir has also conducted a number of projects on global health issues.
-She is currently assessing the French Muskoka Fund for reproductive, maternal, newborn, and child health (RMNCH).
+She is currently assessing NOW-WOTRO’s sexual reproductive health rights research programme.
+In 2018 she was part of the team evaluating the French MUSKOKA Fund supporting sexual, reproductive, maternal, newborn, and child health.
 In 2017 she was involved in the evaluation of a portfolio of operational research projects in Africa and Asia funded through France’s 5% Initiative, a mechanism that provides technical assistance (TA) to Global Fund grant recipients.
 In 2016 she was involved in the Evaluation of the impact of EU Research Framework Programmes on poverty related and neglected diseases.
 In 2014 she took part in the evaluation of EDCTP’s first programme.

 Soheir conducts studies and evaluations through desk research, interviews, focus groups and workshops, case studies, surveys, report writing as well as project and team management.
 She deals with projects ranging from the definition of strategic plans to ex-post evaluations using a mix of quantitative and qualitative research methods.

 Before joining Technopolis Group, Soheir worked for UNESCO’s Internal Oversight Service – Evaluation section (2004-2005).
-Soheir holds a post-graduate degree in international economics from the Sorbonne University (Université Panthéon Sorbonne Paris 1).
+Soheir holds a post-graduate degree in international economics from the Sorbonne University.
 She is fluent in French and English and has a good knowledge of Arabic.